-- The Agape Fund is made up of tax-exempt donations that can be used in accordance with the charitable objectives of the Council.
+- General Funds are funds that can be used in accordance with the charitable objectives of the Council.
+Such funds are either unrestricted or restricted.
+The restrictions arise when specified by the donor or when funds are raised for a particular restricted purpose.
+Currently, there are one restricted fund, the Capacity Building Fund.
+The Capacity Building Fund is an expendable endowment fund established so that in the long term, the interest income generated from this fund would support the on-going operating needs of the Council.
+Non tax-exempt donations for the Capacity Building Fund are credited into the General Fund, and usage of the fund requires the approval of the Board of the Council. - The Agape Fund is made up of tax-exempt donations that can be used in accordance with the charitable objectives of the Council.
 The Agape Fund also has both unrestricted and restricted funds, the latter which includes the Capacity Building Fund and the St. Jude Fund.
 Tax-exempt donations for the Capacity Building Fund are credited into the Agape Fund and usage of the fund requires the approval of the Board of the Council and the Board of Trustees.
 The St. Jude Fund was created in November 2010 for restricted donations made by donors crossing more than one fiscal year.
 Tax-exempt donations for the St. Jude Fund are also credited into the Agape Fund and usage of the fund is according to the intent of the donor.
-The first major donor of the St. Jude Fund, who wishes to remain anonymous, contributed a sum of \$500,000 for grants to be made to various member organisations over a period of ten years starting in FY2011. - The Agape Village Building Fund is a restricted designated sub-fund set up under the Agape Fund for donations with tax-exempt receipts.
+The first major donor of the St. Jude Fund, who wishes to remain anonymous, contributed a sum of \$500,000 for grants to be made to various member organisations over a period of ten years starting in FY2011. - The Caritas Agape Village Building Fund is a restricted designated sub-fund set up under the Agape Fund for donations with tax-exempt receipts.
 The usage of the tax-exempt donations under the Agape Fund requires the approval of the Board of the Council and the Board of Trustees.
-The Agape Village Building Fund is designated primarily to fund the construction and operations of Agape Village at Lorong 8 Toa Payoh on a 3,000 square metre piece of land owned by the Titular Roman Catholic Archdiocese of Singapore.
+The Caritas Agape Village Building Fund is designated primarily to fund the construction and operations of Caritas Agape Village at Lorong 8 Toa Payoh on a 3,000 square metre piece of land owned by the Titular Roman Catholic Archdiocese of Singapore.